 Mozo guides

-Open banking is in the process of revolutionising traditional banking systems across the world and has certainly been making waves down under.
-This new notion of consumer-centric banking has the potential to seriously change how you handle your personal finances so what better time than now to get a grasp of what it actually is, when it’s likely to be implemented and what open banking means for your future money management.
+Open banking is an innovative process aimed at revolutionising traditional banking systems across the world and has been implemented in Australia since 2020.
+The notion of consumer-centric banking has the potential to change how you handle your personal finances.
+It’s important to be aware of what open banking means for your future money management.

-If you’ve kept abreast of the Mozo news coverage, you’ll know that comprehensive credit reporting (CCR) is changing the way lenders assess your credit applications.
-Under the new legislation, lenders won’t just take into account your credit enquiries and defaults when you apply for a new financial product or line of credit, but will also be forced to take look at information like:
+Comprehensive credit reporting (CCR) has changed the way lenders assess credit applications.
+Lenders no longer just take into account your credit enquiries and defaults when you apply for a new financial product or line of credit, but also examine ancillary information including:

 • The date you opened the account